 The FY2005 request was \$15 million for space control, and \$76 million for counterspace systems.
 In the FY2005 DOD authorization bill (H.R.
-4200/S. 2400), the House fully funds those activities, while the Senate adds \$5 million for counterspace systems, specifying that it be used for a space control test capabilities system.
-In the FY2005 DOD appropriations act (P.L.
-108-287), Congress fully funded space control, but made a net cut of \$50 million from counterspace systems, leaving \$26 million.
-The reduction comprised a cut of all \$53 million from the Counter Surveillance Reconnaissance System (the Senate report stated that the Air Force decided to terminate the program), and an addition of \$3.5 million for the space control test capabilities system.
+4200), the House fully funded those activities, while the Senate added \$5 million for counterspace systems, specifying that it be used for a space control test capabilities system.
+Authorization conferees followed the action of the appropriations committees - in the FY2005 DOD appropriations act (P.L.
+108-287), space control is fully funded, but there is a net cut of \$50 million from counterspace systems, leaving \$26 million.
+The reduction comprises a cut of all \$53 million from the Counter Surveillance Reconnaissance System (the Senate report stated that the Air Force had decided to terminate the program), and an addition of \$3.5 million for the space control test capabilities system.

 NRO, NIMA/NGA, and Imagery.
 Another aspect of national security space activities involves the NRO.
-Revelations beginning in September 1995 about poor financial management at NRO led to a review by a panel chaired by retired Admiral David Jeremiah.
+Revelations beginning in 1995 about poor financial management at NRO led to a review by a panel chaired by retired Admiral David Jeremiah.
 The 1997 Jeremiah report made 47 recommendations.
 Some were adopted while others were referred for further study.
 In response to continuing concerns, the FY2000 intelligence authorization act (P.L.
 106-120) established a National Commission on the Review of the National Reconnaissance Office.
-That Commission's November 2000 report found that NRO requires the personal attention of the President, the Secretary of Defense, and the Director of Central Intelligence and must remain a strong, separate activity focused on innovation, and that without such support, significant intelligence failures could result.
+That Commission's 2000 report found that NRO requires the personal attention of the President, the Secretary of Defense, and the Director of Central Intelligence and must remain a strong, separate activity focused on innovation, and that without such support, significant intelligence failures could result.

 In the late 1990s, recognizing that future budgets could be constrained, NRO adopted the Future Imagery Architecture (FIA) plan calling for developing more, smaller, less expensive intelligence collection satellites.
-It chose Boeing as the prime contractor.
+Boeing is the prime contractor.
 In the conference report on the FY2003 intelligence authorization bill (H.Rept.
 107-789), Congress expressed deep concern about the FIA, and press reports indicated that the program continued to encounter technical and cost challenges.
 The Washington Post (September 6, 2003, p.
 E1) quoted an NRO spokesman as saying that \$4 billion was added to the program in January 2003.
 The New York Times (December 4, 2003, p.
 1) reported that the original cost estimate for the program was \$6 billion, and the additional \$4 billion was taken from "other spy programs."
 The May 2003 DSB/AFSAB report, cited earlier, concluded that FIA was "significantly underfunded and technically flawed" (p.
 7).
-The August 2004 update reportedly said that FIA had made more progress than expected in resolving technical problems, but continues to need close monitoring.
-It also called for more coordination between the military and intelligence agencies in setting requirements for space systems.
+The August 2004 update said that FIA had made more progress than expected in resolving technical problems, but continues to need close monitoring.

 DOD and the intelligence community augment the data provided by NRO systems with commercial imagery (discussed earlier).
-The 2003 Bush Administration policy on commercial remote sensing directs government agencies to use commercial imagery to the maximum extent possible.
-In October 2003, NIMA awarded a \$500 million contract to DigitalGlobe to build a new satellite with 0.5 meter resolution and give NIMA priority access to the imagery at a discounted price.
-NIMA, now renamed National Geospatial-Intelligence Agency (NGA), is hoping to award a second \$500 million contract.
+The 2003 Bush Administration policy on commercial remote sensing directed government agencies to use commercial imagery to the maximum extent possible.
+In October 2003 and September 2004, NIMA/NGA awarded \$500 million contracts each to DigitalGlobe and Orbimage to build new satellites with 0.5 meter resolution and give NIMA priority access to the imagery at a discounted price.